Updated July 2014

-The Changing Role of the American Prosecutor, edited by John L. Worrall & M. Elaine Nugent-Borakove, Albany, NY: State University of New York Press, 2008.
+The Changing Role of the American Prosecutor (John L. Worrall & M. Elaine Nugent-Borakove, eds.
+2008).

 "Leading prosecution researchers throughout the United States are brought together in this book to illuminate the new environment of prosecution in America, the prosecution of troubling and emerging crime problems, prosecutorial problem-solving and community prosecution, and the future of prosecution in the twenty-first century." -- From the back cover.